tedeh/jayson/README.md

 ## Requirements

 Jayson does not have any special dependencies that cannot be resolved with a simple `npm install`.
-It has been tested with the following node.js versions:
+It is being continuously tested using [travis-ci](https://travis-ci.org/) on the following versions:

 - node.js v0.8.x
 - node.js v0.10.x
+- node.js v0.12.x
+- iojs

 ## Class documentation